VishnuSivadas1994/SkySurfer/README.md

 # Sky Surfer
-Play as a damaged Fighter Plane trying to avoid hitting buildings Built using vanilla javascript and canvas
+Play as a damaged Fighter Plane trying to avoid hitting buildings<br/>
+Built using vanilla javascript and canvas